domo-domino-desu/toc-20260824-zh/README.md

 ## Source

 This is made with LaTeX and related programs.
 To compile the source files you can see INSTALL.
-But really, just use the supplied PDF.
+But the chance is 99.999% that you just want the supplied PDF; see the home page.

 ## History